opnfv/copper/docs/design/usecases.rst

 An example implementation is shown in the Congress use case test "Network Bridging" (bridging.sh) in the Copper repo under the tests folder.
 This test:

-  * Identifies VMs with connected to Service Provider defined networks via floating IPs.
+  * Identifies VMs that are connected to Service Provider (SP) defined networks via floating IPs
-  * Identifies VMs that are connected to two such networks with different security levels.
+  * Identifies VMs that are connected to two such networks with different security levels
-  * For VMs that are thus connected, identifies those that are not owned by the SP.
+  * For VMs that are thus connected, identifies those that are not owned by the Service Provider
-  * Reactively enforces the network bridging rule by pausing VMs found to be in violation of the policy.
+  * Reactively enforces the network bridging rule by pausing VMs found to be in violation of the policy

 Note the assumptions related to the following example:

   * "SP" is the service provider tenant, and only the SP can create tenants

 As implemented through OpenStack Congress: